-Mathematical Framework.
-It has been difficult to characterize multilayered aspects of biological control, but our approach is aimed at providing tools for biologists and clinicians, combining established principles of system identification fits and control theory with basic physiological models.
-The fits in Figs. 1, 5, and 6 highlight causal input-output relationships between variables and help suggest the relevant physiology.
+It has been difficult to characterize multi-layered aspects of biological control, but our approach is aimed at providing tools for biologists and clinicians, combining established principles of system identification fits and control theory with basic physiological models.
+The fits in Figs. 1, 5-7 highlight causal input-output relationships between variables and help suggest the relevant physiology.
 By comparison, even the most sophisticated statistical analysis of individual HR signals taken out of physiologic context is mechanistically uninformative.
-In contrast, the static and dynamic models mechanistically explain Figs. 3 and 4 and most of the variability in Fig. 1 (i.e., the black curves at the lower two watts).
+In contrast, the static and dynamic models mechanistically explain Figs. 3, 4 and most of the variability in Fig. 1 (i.e. the black curves at the lower two watts).
 Our explanation in terms of aerobic metabolism is simple and intuitive as well as mechanistic, and requires only basic mathematics and physiology.
 The main requirement of the models is some mechanistic relationship between control actuation and its limits in maintaining robust homeostasis.
-Thus, we did not need detailed understanding of neuroendocrine control implementation or peripheral autoregulation, but only that they adequately manage the tradeoffs and saturation effects in muscle, brain, and heart as described above.
-Moreover, specific details of the computational approach, e.g., piecewise linear least squares used in this paper, are not essential to understanding the underlying system control.
-What is important is that the right constraints are properly reflected in the computation, so that the resulting controller function is constrained by the right physiological mechanisms plus appropriately changing penalties-constraints on vital physiological variables due to metabolic tradeoffs and limit.
+Thus we did not need detailed understanding of neuroendocrine control implementation or peripheral autoregulation, but only that they adequately manage the tradeoffs and saturation effects in muscle, brain, and heart as described above.
+Moreover, specific details of the computational approach, e.g. piecewise linear least squares used in this paper, are not essential to understanding the underlying system control.
+What is important is that the right constraints are properly reflected in the computation, so that the resulting controller function is constrained by the right physiological mechanisms plus appropriately changing penalties/constraints on vital physiological variables due to metabolic tradeoffs and limit.

 Our approach also importantly highlights where mechanisms are missing.
-The model in 2-5 and Fig. 4 assume continuous ventilation and HRs (i.e., no intrabreath or -beat dynamics) and do not capture any of the higher frequency HRV in Fig. 1.
-The fits in Figs. 5 and 6 suggest that the dynamics of physiological respiratory patterns and their mechanical and metabolic effects are necessary and perhaps sufficient to explain the high-frequency HRV seen in Fig. 1.
-There may also be connections between robust efficiency and oscillations as in ref.
-1 to explain the origin of the peaks in frequency response of the breath-to-HR fits.
+The model in (2,4) and Fig. 4 does not capture any of the higher frequency HRV at low watts or the slow dynamics of anaerobic metabolism at high watts in Fig. 1.
+But taken together, the fits in Figs. 5-7 suggest that dynamics of the mechanics of breathing and the chemistry of anaerobic muscle metabolism are necessary and perhaps sufficient to explain the rest of the HRV seen in Fig. 1.
+Model (2,4) assumed aerobic metabolism and continuous ventilation and heart rates (i.e. no intra-breath or -beat dynamics), so more detailed modeling of physiological respiratory patterns and their mechanical and metabolic effects is needed, as well as anaerobic metabolism at high workloads.
+There may also be connections between robust efficiency and oscillations as in [1] to explain the origin of the peaks in frequency response of the breath-to-HR fits.

 An essential feature of this project is that our tools be robust and scalable to more complex signals and models, and that if new mechanisms and/or tradeoffs are discovered that are important, they can be added as additional constraints.
+This aspect of modeling has been increasingly emphasized [47].
 Fortunately, we can leverage enormous recent advances in engineering theory and practice, although these remain largely unknown in mainstream science outside of the most advanced parts of systems biology.
-The general models and methods, particularly moving from 1 to 2-5 (and Fig. 1 to Figs. 3 and 4), used for this relatively straightforward study should serve well as a foundational framework for the evaluation of even more complex physiologic (disease) situations in which the diagnostic possibilities are broader.
+The general models and methods, particularly moving from (1) to (2,3,4) (and Fig. 1 to Figs. 3-4), used for this relatively straightforward study should serve well as a foundational framework for the evaluation of even more complex physiologic (disease) situations in which the diagnostic possibilities are broader.